DIGITAL TRUST SUMMIT - A Leadership Summit for CEOs and Board Members

 March 31, 2023

-Brown University, Mayer Brown and Bank of America are convening the first in-person Digital Trust Summit on March 31, 2023 at Brown University.
+The Watson Institute at Brown University, The Conference Board, NASDAQ, Mayer Brown and Bank of America are convening the first in-person Digital Trust Summit on March 31, 2023 at Brown University.
 The purpose of the Digital Trust Summit is to bring together CEOs and Board members to engage in a thorough discussion of ways of shaping digital culture to create true data leadership – thereby driving value and, importantly, reducing exposures to loss.
-Speakers include Brian Moynihan CEO of Bank of America, Rosalind Brewer CEO of Walgreens, Dr. Lori Esposito Murray, President of the Committee for Economic Development, the Conference Board and Lord Tim Clement Jones, House of Lords UK (and head of AI for all Parliament).
+Speakers include Brian Moynihan CEO of Bank of America, Rosalind Brewer CEO of Walgreens, Dr. Lori Esposito Murray, President of the Committee for Economic Development, Julie Brill, Chief Privacy Officer, Microsoft and Christine Moy, Partner, Head of Digital Assets, Apollo.
 At the Summit, CEO and Board member participants will explore ways in which they can set the intention to innovate through a culture of data ethics.
 This framework will allow leaders to anticipate, address and implement a culture that enhances responsible data stewardship.

 Why CEOs and Board Members Need This Summit.